irispixel/vscode-dartsass/README.md

 * `minified`: Generates only the minified css file and not the compiled css file
 * `both`: Generates both the compiled css file and the minified file as well.
 Default Value.

+**Important: This property replaces the formerly deprecated property `disableMinifiedFileGeneration` that is not used anymore.**

+If you had earlier set `disableMinifiedFileGeneration` to be `true`, then you can set `outputFormat` to be `cssonly` to achieve the same effect.

+If you had earlier set `disableMinifiedFileGeneration` to be `false` ( default value for the property ) , then you can set `outputFormat` to be `both` ( again , default value for the new property as well ).

 ## `dartsass.pauseInterval`
 Default: 3.
 Pause Interval (in seconds) before kicking off another scss compilation to not compile frequently and hog resources.